-- 56. ESRS do not mandate how the materiality assessment process shall be designed or conducted by an undertaking.
-This is because no one process would suit all types of economic activities, organisational structure, location of operations or upstream and downstream value chains of all undertakings applying ESRS. - 57.
-An undertaking, based on its specific facts and circumstances, shall design a process that is fit for purpose considering the requirements of ESRS 1 Chapter 3, and the disclosure requirements regarding the materiality assessment and its outcome (see ESRS 2 IRO-1, IRO-2 and SBM-3).
-Regardless of the process applied, an undertaking shall consider the full scope of environmental, social and governance matters (ESRS 1 paragraph AR16) under the double materiality approach. - 58.
+- 61. The ESRS do not mandate how the materiality assessment process shall be designed or conducted by an undertaking.
+This is because no one process would suit all types of economic activity, organisational structure, location of operations or upstream and downstream value chains of all undertakings applying the ESRS. - 62.
+An undertaking, based on its specific facts and circumstances, shall design a process that is fit for purpose, including consideration of the depth of the assessment, as per the requirements of ESRS 1 Chapter 3, and the disclosure requirements regarding the materiality assessment and its outcome (see ESRS 2 IRO-1, IRO-2 and SBM-3).
+Regardless of the specifics of the process applied, an undertaking shall consider under the double materiality approach the full scope of environmental, social and governance matters as listed in ESRS 1 paragraph AR16) as well as in relation to any other matter that is material from an entity-specific perspective. - 63.
 The undertaking's materiality assessment shall reflect the impact and financial materiality perspectives, as well as interconnections between the two.
-This means that the undertaking does not need to perform two separate and independent materiality assessments.
+This means that the undertaking does not need to perform two separate and independent processes.
 The identification of material impacts is generally a starting point since the financial materiality assessment shall consider the outcome of the impact materiality assessment (see ESRS 1 chapter 3.3 Double materiality) as material impacts may trigger material risks and opportunities.
-In addition, the undertaking shall also consider the possible matters that are financially material without being material from the impact perspective. - 59.
-As an illustration, the process below includes four possible steps that undertakings may follow when conducting a materiality assessment aligned with ESRS: - Step A: Understanding the context - Step B: Identification of the actual and potential impacts, risks and opportunities related to sustainability matters - Step C: Assessment and determination of the material impacts, risks and related to sustainability matters - Step D: Reporting
+In addition, the undertaking shall also consider the possible matters that are financially material without being material from the impact perspective, as well as possible impacts deriving from risks and opportunities and the way they are managed by the undertaking. - 64.
+As an illustration, the process below includes four possible steps that undertakings may follow when conducting a materiality assessment aligned with the ESRS: - Step A: Understanding the context - Step B: Identification of the actual and potential impacts, risks and opportunities related to sustainability matters - Step C: Assessment and determination of the material impacts, risks and opportunities and related to sustainability matters - Step D: Reporting